velitasali/notes/_posts/2020-10-13-corpus-linguistics-week-2.md

 Written corpus is more widely used compared to spoken one.
 The ratio is similar to 9/1.
 That is because written text is easier to reach and spoken language is harder to process.

 There are different types of corpora.
 If it is concerned with single source, it is **mono-modal**.
 If it is with a multiple sources, for instance, written together with body language, physical expressions which may be gathered using a video, it is **multi-modal**.
-And lastly, **monitor-corpus** for which please visit this link <http://www.ilc.cnr.it/EAGLES96/corpustyp/node19.html>
+And lastly, **monitor-corpus** for which the details have been given at <http://www.ilc.cnr.it/EAGLES96/corpustyp/node19.html>.

 There are two different approaches when it comes to examining a language and creating corpora.
 In **descriptive**, we get the data as it is (including errors).
 With **prescriptive** approach, there is an expectation on how the language will be.